 Table of Contents_

 Audiophiles who game often modify the audio balance in their games because they know how to equalize a gaming headset.
 However, what works for someone else may not work for you.
 When balancing your gaming headset, you should consider your individual preference for game sounds.
+If you are still looking for the perfect headset, be sure to check out our list of the top USB gaming headsets as well.
+However, if you like DIY projects, you can learn how to make a gaming headset.

 Buy a headset with downloadable software to use as an equalizer.